Bright-Lotus/htmv/README.md

 - ALL (add `default` keyword)

 # Code generation
-Do you often forget how to write the boilerplate code?
+Do you often forget how to write boilerplate code?
 Why not just let HTMV do it for you?
-As you now, HTMV comes with the CLI tool you used when creating the project.
+As you know, HTMV comes with the CLI tool you used when creating the project.
 But it also has the command `htmv gen` which allows you to generate a basic template for a view or route.

 The syntax is as follows:
 ```bash